How To Move To Mexico – Perfecto

 The mix includes:

 Huge cities like Mexico City with a total population of over 20 million; Guadalajara at 1.5 million and southern Oaxaca with 3.8 million.
-Smaller inland cities include San Miguel de Allende, Puebla, Cuernavaca, and the Yucatan’s Merida.
+Smaller inland cities include San Miguel de Allende, Puebla, and Cuernavaca.
 Note that central Mexico is booming and is where your car might have been built.
+Booming Queretaro, one hour south, has a population of over 1.5 million.

-A beach lifestyle in west coast beach towns including Puerto Vallarta, Mazatlan, Cabo, and Zihuatanejo or Yucatan towns including Playa del Carmen, Cancun, and Tulum.
+A beach lifestyle in west coast beach towns, including Puerto Vallarta, Mazatlan, Cabo, and Zihuatanejo, or Yucatan towns, including Playa del Carmen, Merida, Cancun, and Tulum.

 Traditional expat enclaves that deliver lots of gringo-related services include the small towns in Baja, Oaxaca, Lake Chapala and the high-culture of San Miguel de Allende.